 Campbelltown real estate is some of the most expensive in Pennsylvania, although Campbelltown house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns, Campbelltown isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Campbelltown are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Campbelltown is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Campbelltown is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Campbelltown who work in management occupations (14.31%), healthcare (10.69%), and office and administrative support (10.65%).

 Also of interest is that Campbelltown has more people living here who work in computers and math than 95% of the places in the US.